apacheignite/documentation/data-grid/jdbc-driver.md

   * Hostname is required.
   * If port is not defined, `11211` is used (default for Ignite client).
   * Leave <cache_name> empty if you are connecting to a default cache.
 Note that the cache name is case sensitive.

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Configuration"
-}
-[/block]
-Internally, JDBC driver is based on Ignite Java client.
-Therefore, all client configuration properties can be applied to JDBC connection.
+Since this JDBC connection implementation is based on Ignite Java client all client configuration properties can be applied to connection.
 Client configuration properties can be defined in `Properties` object passed to `DriverManager.getConnection(String, Properties)` method.
 Possible properties are:
 [block:parameters]
 {
   "data": {